 Mount Tamalpais State Park.
-The development of additional recreational and visitor services on those portions of the Mount Tamalpais State park within the eCoastal ₹Zone, including hiking trails, equestrian trails, a "primitive" hostel at the Steep Ravine Cabins and improved parking and support facilities at Red Rock are eonsistent with the LCP policies recommended.
+The development of additional recreational and visitor services on those portions of the Mount Tamalpais State park within the Coastal Zone, including hiking trails, equestrian trails, a "primitive" hostel at the Steep Ravine Cabins and improved parking and support facilities at Red Rock are recommended.
 Such facilities shall be similar in design, size and/or location as those proposed by the Mount Tamalpais State Park Plan as long as such facilities can be found fully consistent with applicable LCP standards.
 Consistent with the protection of significant resources, additional trail development to improve access to public tidelands is encouraged.

 Tomales Bay State Park.
 The Tomales Bay State Park General Plan states that it "aims to preserve what works well now in the park and only recommends changes to park management, activities, and recreational and administrative facilities that can harmonize with the area's sensitive values and support valuable visitor experiences of Tomales Bay and its surrounding landscape."
-Support the following development at Tomales Bay State Park, so long as such development can be found fully consistent with applicable LCP standards consistent with the adopted General Plan:
+Support the following\at Tomales Bay State Park, so long as such development can be found fully consistent with applicable LCP standards:

-- 1. Focus and anchor east shore recreation at Marconi Cove and west shore recreation at Heart's Desire - 2.
+- 1. Focus and anchor east shore recreation at Marconi Cove and west shore recreation at Heart's Desire area. - 2.
 Manage the greater part of park areas for their habitat, watershed, and aesthetic values and for low-impact and low-density recreation opportunities such as trail use, nature observation, and picnicking. - 3.
-Enhance trail connections with Point Reyes National Seashore in the Heart's Desire and Inverness - 4.
+Enhance trail connections with Point Reyes National Seashore in the Heart's Desire and Inverness areas. - 4.
 Improve recreational opportunities along the Highway One corridor where recent acquisitions present new opportunities. - 5.
 Formalize small-scale camping opportunities in previously developed areas. - 6.
 Provide watercraft and sailboard launching opportunities at Marconi Cove and provide hiking and mountain biking recreational opportunities at the proposed trail in the Millerton Uplands. - 7.
 Use sustainable design in siting, construction, and maintenance of park facilities.
-Furthermore, apply the following guidelines-shall be applied as standards for coastal project permit review for proposed development in the park:
+Furthermore, apply the following guidelines: